Pip (Moby-Dick character): African-American themes and slavery

-Pip is among the Black or Brown members of the multi-racial crew of the Pequod, including Fleece, Dagoo, Tashtego, Queequeg, Fedallah.
+Pip's status as an African-American does not stand out among the diverse crew of the Pequod, which has sailors from all corners of the world.
 Pip's introduction in Chapter 93, observes Melville scholar John Bryant, "begins in stereotype but builds through, around, and finally away from his audience's vile assumptions about black consciousness...."
 Carolyn Karcher points to Ishmael's comment that Pip, "though over tender-hearted, was at bottom very bright," for "even blackness has its brilliancy...."
 In his native Tolland County, Connecticut, Pip had once enlivened many a fiddler’s frolic on the green" and "had turned the round horizon into one star-belled tambourine."
 In stating that Pip enjoyed life's pleasure in a way that other races could not, Karcher argues, Melville does approach romantic racialism but refuses to go along with the notion, common at the time, that Pip and his race suffer less sorrow or pain.
 On the contrary, Pip's love of life and "all life's peaceable securities" made his suffering all the more acute.
 Pip's joyful pleasure, Karcher continues, "turns sinister against the backdrop of slavery, where song and dance function to deaden pain rather than to express happiness."

 In chapter 40 “Midnight, Forecastle,” the sailors urge Pip to dance and play his tambourine, an instrument associated with minstrel shows.
 Sterling Stuckey, however, finds that Melville rejects the “specter of minstrelsy” in these antics.
 Melville was well aware, Stuckey says, of the roots of minstrelsy, since he had seen African-American dances as a young man.
 George Cotkin, on the other hand, writes that Pip may have been reluctant to engage in a black-face performance, and that Melville might have used the incident to illustrate the racial divisions that existed both on ship and in the United States leading up to the American Civil War.